snakemake/snakemake-executor-plugin-azure-batch/docs/further.md

 az login
 ```

-If you are running Snakemake from a GitHub workflow, you can authenticate the GitHub runner [using OIDC with a User-Assigned Managed Identity](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-azure), and grant that Managed Identity Contributor permissions to the Azure Batch Account.
+If you are running Snakemake from a GitHub workflow, you can authenticate the GitHub runner [with a User-Assigned Managed Identity](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-azure), and grant that Managed Identity Contributor permissions to the Azure Batch Account.

+When using the [Snakemake storage plugin for azure](https://snakemake.github.io/snakemake-plugin-catalog/plugins/storage/azure.html), or if you have tasks that need access to the Azure Container Registry or other Azure resources, it is required to setup a user assigned managed identity with the executor.
+The Batch nodes will assume this identity at runtime, and you can grant them permissions to Azure resources using this identity.

-If you are also using the [Snakemake storage plugin for azure](https://snakemake.github.io/snakemake-plugin-catalog/plugins/storage/azure.html), the caller will also need [Storage Blob Data Contributor Role](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles/storage#storage-blob-data-contributor) for any storage account you want to read/write data.
+The most common role to grant the Managed Identity will be [Storage Blob Data Contributor Role](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles/storage#storage-blob-data-contributor) for any storage account you want to read/write data from the Azure Batch nodes.

 # Setup